aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/digitalsignature/_index.md

 ```

 Specifies the class ID of the signature provider.
 Default value is Empty (all zeroes) Guid.

+**Remarks**

 The cryptographic service provider (CSP) is an independent software module that actually performs cryptography algorithms for authentication, encoding, and encryption.
 Microsoft Office reserves the value of \{00000000-0000-0000-0000-000000000000\} for its default signature provider, and \{000CD6A4-0000-0000-C000-000000000046\} for its East Asian signature provider.
 The GUID of the additionally installed provider should be obtained from the documentation shipped with the provider.

 **Returns:**
 java.util.UUID